tnichols217/notes/CSDS 391/W/W1_tln32.md

 >
 > Overall, a world with a consistent 10-degree offset in gravity from our current understanding would be a profoundly different place.
 It would require significant adjustments in technology, infrastructure, and human behavior to accommodate the unique gravitational conditions.

-chatGPT displays intelligence by being able to extend knowledge onto a ques
+chatGPT displays intelligence by being able to extend knowledge onto a question that it would most likely not have been trained on, showing learning and application of prior knowledge to answer a new question.

 ## Overall Displays of Intelligence